Pediatric Orthopedic

 Nowadays pediatric orthopedic surgery has become one of well-known subspecialty and training in this field is different from general orthopedic surgeon.

-Pediatric orthopedic surgeon gets initial training in general orthopedics to treat general orthopedic problems and then gets specialized in pediatric orthopedics to treat musculoskeletal problem in children up-to the age of 19 years.
+A pediatric orthopedic surgeon gets initial training in general orthopedics to treat general orthopedic problems and then specializes in pediatric orthopedics to treat musculoskeletal problems in children up to the age of 19 years

-Pediatric orthopedic problems range from congenital bony abnormality of bone like Club Foot (CTEV), congenital hip dislocation (CDH), congenital dislocation of knee (CDK), Congenital Limb Deficiency and muscles to developmental problems like Rickets, Cerebral Palsy, Infection of bone and injury and Arthritis.
+Pediatric orthopedic problems range from congenital bony abnormality of bone like CTEV (Club Foot Treatment), congenital hip dislocation (CDH), congenital dislocation knee (CDK), Congenital Limb Deficiency and muscles to developmental problems like Ricket in children, Cerebral Palsy, Infection of bone and injury and Arthritis.

 Neglect and improper management of these problems can lead to persistent physical disability that continues in adult.
 Indirectly it affects whole family and leads to psychological and financial burden.